zhigang1992/AHAlertView/README.md

  1. Block-based button events - no more messy delegate code
  2. `UIAppearance` conformance to allow easy skinning of all elements
- 3. Additional presentation and dismissal animations (tumble, fade, zoom, etc.)
+ 3. Dramatic presentation and dismissal animations (tumble, fade, zoom, etc.)

-Showing an alert is as simple as creating an alert, adding a button, and showing the alert:
+Showing an alert is as simple as creating an alert, adding a button, and calling `show`:

     AHAlertView *alert = [[AHAlertView alloc] initWithTitle:@"Hello, World!" message:@"I'm an alert view!"];
     [alert setCancelButtonTitle:@"Dismiss" block:nil];